apache/pekko/docs/src/main/paradox/stream/stream-io.md

 ![tcp-stream-run.png](../images/tcp-stream-run.png)

-Notice that while most building blocks in Akka Streams are reusable and freely shareable, this is *not* the case for the incoming connection Flow, since it directly corresponds to an existing, already accepted connection its handling can only ever be materialized *once*.
+Notice that while most building blocks in Pekko Streams are reusable and freely shareable, this is *not* the case for the incoming connection Flow, since it directly corresponds to an existing, already accepted connection its handling can only ever be materialized *once*.